The United States is hideous from the air.

 I took Freedom by Jonathan Franzen with me.
 I’ve owned it for years, but I just couldn’t get past the first few pages.
 But that has been the case for many novels since late 2011 that weren’t written by Michael Connelly.
 I was deep in the doldrums until fairly recently, and I credit that book and this trip for getting me completely out of that hole.
 I think I really needed time away from work and life to do that, but I’m too much of a workaholic to do that voluntarily.

 My first flight wasn’t bad at all.
 Going through TSA was a breeze.
 My years of covering courts made going through the metal and “the government just want to look at your dangly bits” detectors a breeze.
-Overall, the plane ridges felt like very long elevators.
+Overall, the plane rides felt like very long elevators.
 I was fine on the first leg until we got close to our extremely short layover in Charlotte.
 I chalk that up to being slightly hungover.
 It was the first night of my vacation and I wasn’t expected to operate heavy machinery for several days, so I did not care.
 If that flight was five minutes longer, I would have needed an airsick bag.

 On our last leg, I no longer felt nauseated, but my eardrums popped and refused to pop back out.
 I was pretty much deaf when we landed in Miami and stayed that way until the next morning.